AISKhalil/AStra/README.md

 ## AStra outputs

 `AStra` generates many output files providing the detailed characterization of the aneuploidy profile of the input cell line.
+Results of the analyzed cell lines were uploaded in **AStraResults** folder.

 >    **a.
 Aneuploidy characterization:** a text file contains the important features of aneuploidy profiel of the input BAM
 >    such as nearest ploidy, copy number reference, CE for each model, anueploidy spectrum, HS, CN State 0 percentage, Median